euberdeveloper/percolation/README.md

 ## The website

 The same algorithms was also translated in **javascript** to show a web demonstration of the percolation problem.
+It is also hosted on Vercel at [http://percolation.euber.dev](http://percolation.euber.dev).